 Some all-wheel-drive vehicles get stuck in sand in some conditions.
 A two-wheel-drive car will have even more trouble managing the sand.
 But if you drive quickly and under control through a patch of sand you may have no trouble passing over it.

-If you do drive slowly and carefully you will most likely get your car stuck in sand.
+If you do drive slowly and carefully you will most likely get your car stuck in the sand.
 If that happens, don’t worry I have your back.
 If you are plan ahead you will have not a problem managing this newfound adventure.

-Before I continue, I want to state that the easiest way to be unstuck in a 2WD on sand car is, like sex, to practice abstinence.
+Before I continue, I want to state that the easiest way to be unstuck in a 2WD on the sand car is, like sex, to practice abstinence.
 Prevention is 100% effective to avoid getting stuck in sand in your 2WD car.

 How Do You Get Unstuck From Sand Without AWD?

-Consistant Pedal Control:
+Consistant Pedal Control

 - Keep your foot on the gas and don’t let off or rev it a lot.
 Giving consistent power will keep you from giving it too much gas and spinning your tires and it will keep your momentum.
 Try to avoid going too slow and stopping or trying to speed up.